leiserfg/handlr/README.md

 ## Smart table output

 Starting with v0.10.0, commands with table output (i.e. `handlr list` and `handlr mime`) switch to outputting tab-separated values when piped for use with commands like `cut`.

+## Optional wildcards

+When `expand_wildcards` is set to `true` in `~/.config/handler/handlr.toml`, rather than wildcard mimes being saved directly to `mimeapps.list`, they will be expanded into all matching mimetypes.

+This is off by default and will not automatically expand wildcards already present in `mimeapps.list` when enabled.
+Simply use `handlr remove` and `handlr add` to manually expand them.

+In addition, regardless of settings, literal wildcards are preferred when using `handlr remove` and `handlr unset`. (e.g. When using `handlr remove text/*`, if `text/*` is present, it will be removed, but `text/plain`, etc. will not be.)

 ## Screenshots